Wednesday, January 9, 2019

 The Epiphany: Lessons From The Three Wise Men

-That was a long Christmas season for us Filipinos.
-It started as early as September of 2018, and today marks its end as we celebrate the Epiphany or the Three Kings.
-After reading and understanding some of the published online articles, I'd just discovered its Christian significance.
-As a childhood story, I remember that the newborn Jesus was visited by the Three wise men who were Kings and offered their gifts to Jesus, the Messiah, and the future King.
+It was a long Christmas season for us Filipinos.
+It started as early as September 2018, and today marks its end as we celebrate the Epiphany or the Three Kings.
+I discovered its Christian significance after reading and understanding some of the published online articles.
+As a childhood story, I remember that the newborn Jesus was visited by the three wise men who were Kings and offered their gifts to Jesus, the Messiah, and the future King.

 My knowledge about Catholicism as my religion is minimal.
 We had a Religious Studies subject when I studied at St. Paul in Iloilo City in 2002.
 We had the book entitled "Catechism for Filipino Catholics," which, until now, I could remember how I read through the pages but could not fully understand its writings.
 I didn't even bother to finish reading the entire book due to its thick pages, and the sad reality was I didn't pass my final exam on that subject and was given a chance to take it one more time.